There seems to be a trend among Western churches to convince us that we all need to become evangelists.

 What this model needs is evangelists.
 It’s all about getting them saved once they’re in the door.
 But once it’s up and rolling, the evangelists can’t keep up with the huge number of people coming in.

-I think we also realized that everyone’s story about how they became a Christian is different, so evangelism usually works better if its individually tailored rather than mass marketed to a crowd (although really gifted evangelists seem to be able to “convert” large numbers of people with one message).
+I think we also realised that everyone’s story about how they became a Christian is different, so evangelism usually works better if its individually tailored rather than mass marketed to a crowd, (although really gifted evangelists seem to be able to “convert” large numbers of people with one message).
 But the successful attractional church needs more and more evangelists.

 I think this is where the push is coming from.
 They say that everyone is valued, but I think it’s pretty clear that in this model the evangelists are valued more than others.
 And I also think that this model reinforces the dichotomy between the “professionals” who stand at the front and do all the work for God, and the “attenders” who just come along and watch every week.